Toward Institutional Progress: Faculty Book Groups, Anti-Racist Texts

 By Eric Sentell (PhD) and Jessica Sentell (MPA)

 Progress toward diversity and inclusion can begin with individuals in the institution coming together to educate themselves and reflect on their practices from an anti-racist perspective.
-Therefore, participating in faculty book groups studying anti-racist texts is a simple, actionable idea for driving institutional change.
+Participating in faculty book groups studying anti-racist texts is a simple, actionable idea for driving institutional change.

-During AY 2018-19, we participated in a faculty book group that met monthly to discuss anti-racist texts.
+During the 2018-19 academic year, we participated in a faculty book group that met monthly to discuss anti-racist texts.
 After each discussion, members submitted a written reflection about applying what we learned to our teaching, service, and professional development.
 Participation was encouraged by University leadership and incentivized with a Certificate in Culturally Responsive Teaching.
 The Certificate could be earned through a variety of professional development opportunities, and the book club and written reflections fulfilled most of the required hours.

 In the fall semester, we read an anthology of essays on anti-racist pedagogy, Everyday Anti-racism.
 In the spring, we read Robin DiAngelo’s White Fragility.
 The group was facilitated by a Black female faculty member and the White female director of our university’s faculty development office.
 The university and its local community are predominately White, and the book group reflected this racial make-up.